nguyentunhu/Financial-Fraud-Patterns-EDA/README.md

-# Synthetic Financial Dataset - Fraud Detection EDA
+# Financial Fraud Detection EDA

 A comprehensive exploratory data analysis of synthetic financial transaction data to identify patterns and characteristics of fraudulent activities.